LandYacht

 The cab display

 A $10 touchscreen mounted in the dash.
 Always on.
-Five subscreens: overview, temperatures, tanks, leveling, door control.
-Plain-English bubble level.
-Works with no Pi, no internet, no phone.
+Tanks, temperatures, battery, leveling — with a plain-English bubble level and one-tap calibration.
+Works with no internet and no phone.

 Mobile